vtAlpha Host System Requirements (Single Instance)

-The performance of the vtAlpha emulation is affected by the clock speed and technology of the host system CPU.
+The performance of the vtAlpha emulator is affected by the clock speed and technology of the host system CPU.
 Increasing the host CPU clock speed will increase the speed of the emulation.
-For a given clock speed, the latest Intel chip technology (V3) runs faster than older chips.
+For a given clock speed, the latest Intel chip technology (V4, V5) runs faster than older chips.
 Increasing the CPU cache size may also improve performance.

-Intel (Xeon 5x00-series or i7) or AMD (Opteron or Phenom) 64-bit CPUs with a minimum clock speed of 3.0 GHz (2.4 GHz minimum for vtAlpha-AS) are recommended.
+A modern, fast Intel or AMD 64-bit CPU with a minimum clock speed of 3.0 GHz is recommended.
+Hyper-threading must be disabled on the host.

 When replacing Alpha systems with clock speeds of 1 GHz or higher, a minimum clock speed of 3.2-3.4 GHz may be required.
-In testing we have observed significant performance improvements using HP Gen 8 and Gen 9 servers using Intel V3 chips wih a large (20 MB or larger) CPU cache.
+In testing we have observed significant performance improvements using HP Gen 9 and Gen 10 servers using Intel V4 chips with a large (20 MB or larger) CPU cache.